Barking Habits of Scottish Terriers: Understanding the Vocal Nature

 To address barking habits in Scotties, consider the following:

-Training: Teach your Scottie a "quiet" or "enough" command to help control their barking.
+- Training: Teach your Scottie a "quiet" or "enough" command to help control their barking.
 Reward them when they stop barking on command.

-Socialization: Expose your Scottie to a variety of people, animals, and environments from a young age to help reduce anxiety-related barking.
+- Socialisation: Expose your Scottie to a variety of people, animals, and environments from a young age to help reduce anxiety-related barking.

-Exercise and Mental Stimulation: Ensure your Scottie gets plenty of physical exercise and mental stimulation.
+- Exercise and Mental Stimulation: Ensure your Scottie gets plenty of physical exercise and mental stimulation.
 A tired dog is less likely to bark out of boredom.

-Address Anxiety: If your Scottie exhibits anxiety-related barking, consult with a veterinarian or a professional dog trainer for guidance on managing and reducing anxiety.
+- Address Anxiety: If your Scottie exhibits anxiety-related barking, consult with a veterinarian or a professional dog trainer for guidance on managing and reducing anxiety.

-Positive Reinforcement: Reward your Scottie when they exhibit appropriate barking behaviour, such as alerting you to a visitor and then quieting down once you acknowledge them.
+- Positive Reinforcement: Reward your Scottie when they exhibit appropriate barking behaviour, such as alerting you to a visitor and then quieting down once you acknowledge them.

 In summary, Scottish Terriers have a natural inclination to bark, but they are not excessively yappy dogs.
-Their barking can be managed and controlled with proper training, socialization, and attention to their physical and mental needs.
+Their barking can be managed and controlled with proper training, socialisation, and attention to their physical and mental needs.
 Understanding the reasons behind their barking and addressing them appropriately is key to maintaining a harmonious relationship with your Scottie.

 Scottish Terrier puppies for sale